Catherine22/Frontend-Development/JavaScript/README.md

 console.log(wizard); // {name: "Merlin", health: 100, heal: ƒ}
 ```

-Then you have another object, this Robin can't `heal` himself
+Then you have another object.
+This Robin can't `heal` himself.

 ```Javascript
 let archer = {